jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/eks.md

 If you specified _vault_user_ you need to provide the access key id and secret for the specified user.

-{{% alert title="Warning" %}}
+{{% alert title="Warning" color="warning" %}}
 This example is for getting up and running quickly.
 It is not intended for a production cluster.
-Refer to [Production cluster considerations](#production-cluster-considerations) for things to consider when creating a production cluster.
+Refer to [Production cluster considerations](/docs/install-setup/create-cluster/eks/#production-cluster-considerations) for things to consider when creating a production cluster.
 {{% /alert %}}

 The following sections provide a full list of configuration in- and output variables.